 The Federal Rules recognize that proportionality encompasses nonmonetary considerations.
 Rule 26(g)(1)(B)(iii) requires that an attorney (or pro se party) who promulgates discovery must consider "the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issues at stake in the action."
-Rule 26(b)(2)(C)(iii) similarly requires that a court consider "the importance of the issues at stake in the action" in assessing whether to limit discovery.
+Rule 26(b)(2)(C)(iii) similarly requires that a court consider "the importance of the issues at stake in the action" when it considers whether to limit discovery.
 FED.
 R. CIV.
 P. 26(b)(2)(C)(iii).

-The Advisory Committee Note to Section 26(b)(2)(C)(iii) states:
+The Committee Notes to Section 26(b)(2)(C)(iii) state: